Krysty218/AI-Car-NEAT/README.md

-# RL-Car-NEAT
+# Ai-Car-NEAT
-RL Project Using the NEAT Algorithm for simulating Self Driving Cars
+AI Project Using the NEAT Algorithm for simulating Self Driving Cars